bevyengine/bevy-website/content/learn/book/control-flow/lifecycle-events.md

 In earlier chapters, we went over several lifecycle event interactions without specifically naming them as lifecycle events.
 This is because they aren't used in the same manner as we've been using them so far.
-However they are still lifecycle event interactions, so we will briefly return to them to show the differences between them and the tools introduced in this chapter.
+However, they are still lifecycle event interactions, so we will briefly return to them to show the differences between them and the tools introduced in this chapter.

 ### Removed Components Parameter